-Groups: While you can work alone, you are advised to work in groups of two people.
+Groups: Due to the high number of participants, you are advised to work in groups of two people.
 If you do not have a partner, you can use the "Looking for Assignment Group" channel in the Bioinformatics 3 Team in Microsoft Teams.
-Alternatively, we can help you find a partner after the first assignment has been submitted.